Suleiman700/Modern-Movies-Library/README.md

 ![img_2.png](img_2.png)

-A Movie Library made with ReactJS using The Movie Database API
+A Modern Movie Library made with ReactJS using The Movie Database API

 ## Features